Back to Blog

 I'd apply and wait.
 Days would pass.
 Then weeks.
 I told myself following up would seem "desperate."

 The problem: In a pile of 200 applications, the squeaky wheel gets the grease.
+Research shows that 80% of hiring decisions are made within 2 weeks of a position being posted.

 The fix: I started following up at 5 days with a brief, value-adding message.
-Not desperate—professional and persistent.
+Not desperateprofessional and persistent.

 Mistake #7: Emotional Spiraling